 The Problem with Single-Use

 At the end of the day, however, single-use plastics (or single-use anything for that matter) are in no-way a climate conscious or sustainable choice.
 EAS+Y recommends avoiding as much plastic as possible, in general, because even if it’s recycled, it takes a whole lot of energy to produce, ship, and recycle that product if it could have been avoided in the first place.
-Additionally, recycled plastics lower in in quality each time, eventually becoming unusable and unrecyclable (until we figure out a way to recycle all types of plastic).
+Additionally, recycled plastics lower in in quality each time, eventually becoming unusable and unrecyclable (until we figure out a way to recycle all types of plastic), as well as the fact that many plastics end up in our natural environment in the form of microplastics, entering and disrupting eco-systems all over the earth.
 We’d love for you to take the Plastic Free July Challenge with us

 As for recycling, we encourage you to call your service provider and elected representatives directly to voice your concerns and hear updates first-hand!
 As always, please email us